 The victim of a sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam - which is important both to address any health issues that may arise and evidence collection.
-Any clothing removed should be placed in a paper, not plastic, bag (see pages 9 and 10 for more information).
+Any clothing removed should be placed in a paper, not plastic, bag (see pages 9 and 10, "What to Do if Your or a Friend is Assaulted," for more information).